 Candidates respond to one starting point set by Cambridge International.
-Candidates may produce work from the same areas of study as Component 1 or Component 3, but they do not have to.
+Candidates may produce work from the same areas of study as Component 1, but they do not have to.

 There are two parts to the assignment:

 - supporting studies and - a final outcome, produced during a supervised test of 8 hours' total duration.